 To calculate its position, the GPS tracker receives signals from GPS satellites with a built-in GPS antenna and infers the distance to the satellites from the signal's travel time.
 The device can calculate its position when the distances to at least 4 satellites are established.

 GPS accuracy increases when more GPS satellites are within reach of the tracker, and decreases when fewer satellites are available.

 Your Tractive GPS tracker will automatically connect to multiple GPS satellites; these are available all around the world and at all times.
 Their location changes all the time, meaning that no matter where on earth you are, GPS signals will be available.

 GPS interference occurs when something in the environment obstructs the GPS signal from the device.
 This occurs most often when the device is indoors, in a car, in a heavily forested area, or in an area with a high concentration of tall buildings.
 Weather and windows can also reflect GPS signals.

+GPS signals can also be influenced by more subtle environmental factors.
 The following picture shows different sources of interference that can compromise GPS accuracy or even block the signal entirely: